Hesperian Health Guides

 - Do not wait until you are very ill.
 Treatment will protect you from more serious problems later on and will prevent the spread of STIs to others.

 - Get tested if testing is available.
-You could be infected with another STI and have no signs.
+You could be infected with an STI but have no signs.

 - Help your partner get treated at the same time.
 If he does not get treated, he will infect you again if you have sex.